 "It was great to hear that we’d get to actually finish the way that we should," Stapleton continued.
 "We were pre-warned that it was the last season, and that gave the writers a good chance to wrap things up on the note that they wanted to, and not because the show had been canceled.
 I was really quite grateful.
 It was a nice way to end."

-Series creator Martin Gero echoed that sentiment in an Instagram post shared shortly after news of the final season broke, revealing that a five-season run was what he'd wanted for the show from the beginning. “'We’re in this together.
+Series creator Martin Gero echoed that sentiment in an Instagram post shared shortly after the final season was announced, revealing that a five-season run was what he'd wanted for the show from the beginning. “'We’re in this together.
 All of us,'" he captioned a video montage of the series.
 "In 2014 I sketched out a five season plan for the show.
 I am beyond grateful that we will be able to properly finish telling this giant, sprawling story."

 He also referred to the series finale as "deeply satisfying" while speaking to Entertainment Weekly earlier this week.
 So while it may be difficult for fans to say goodbye to the show, they can take comfort in knowing that it's a proper send-off.